-- ROW executive management overrode controls, resulting in, among other things, a delay in the reporting of inventory accounting issues and allegations of theft to the Company's executive management, and set an improper "tone at the top."
+• ROW executive management overrode controls, resulting in a delay in the reporting of inventory accounting issues and allegations of theft to the Company's executive management, and set an improper "tone at the top."
 Specifically, ROW executive management did not report the inventory accounting issues to the Company's executive management until late September 2012, even though ROW executive management was aware of the issues no later than January 2012.
 In this regard, ROW executive management did not investigate the matter promptly, did not report findings in its belated inquiry on a timely basis, discouraged Brazilian personnel from disclosing the matters in their quarterly financial certifications, and failed to identify the matter in their own quarterly certifications that they provided to the Company's executive management.
-Moreover, ROW management engaged in other improper actions (none of which had a material effect on the Company's consolidated financial statements) designed to delay the reporting of expenses or other charges, including improper capitalization of costs, misuse of accruals and failure to timely report inventory shortfalls identified through physical inventory counts.
 In addition, the tone of ROW executive management communications to employees was inappropriate.
-ROW executive management placed excessive emphasis on meeting business plan goals rather than on the integrity of the financial reporting process. - As noted above under the heading, "Inventory Control Deficiencies in Brazil," the Company, during its remediation efforts subsequent to the Original Filing, identified several instances of exceptions to the customer inventory safekeeping and other requirements for revenue recognition under applicable accounting pronouncements with respect to bill and hold transactions.
-The Company believes that the culture encouraged by ROW executive management led Brazil production and other operations personnel to take the improper actions that contributed to the failure of bill and hold transactions in Brazil to meet the conditions for revenue recognition.
-Therefore, the Company believes that the effects of the weaknesses in the ROW control environment, coupled with the deficiencies in inventory controls in Brazil noted above, caused the Company to reach an erroneous accounting conclusion with respect to the recognition of revenues in bill and hold transactions.
+ROW executive management placed excessive emphasis on meeting business plan goals rather than on the integrity of the financial reporting process.